Charlotte-Lawrence/Charlotte-Lawrence/README.md

 ## Hi there 👋

+My name is Charlotte, and I am currently a student at Lancaster University studying BSc Computer Science.\

+I am an aspiring software developer with interests in artificial intelligence, data, and all things tech.\

+You can reach me on linkedin or email, and check out my website in React here: [React Website](https://charlotte-lawrence.github.io/portfolio/).
 <!--
 **Charlotte-Lawrence/Charlotte-Lawrence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.